Zineb El Rhazoui

+In 2019, she received the Simone Veil Prize for her fight against global Islamism.
+However, in December 2023, she was stripped of the title after she reposted a statement on Twitter mounting a Palestinian genocide accusation against Israel in light of the Gaza war and also likening Zionism to Nazism.

 Early life

 Rhazoui was born on 19 January 1982 in Casablanca, Morocco.

 Growing up in Morocco, she routinely asked critical questions about the subordinate status of women under Islam.
 In secondary school, she made a point of wearing black nail polish and low-cut blouses to school, where her teacher was a conservative man with a long beard.
 "As a woman in a male-dominated country, you sooner or later face a choice.
 You can comply, let yourself be cowed, and shut up, or you have to fight."

 Career

 After graduating, Rhazoui worked for a semester as a teaching assistant at Cairo University.
 At the library she read early Islamic writings, which she found to be more thoughtful and open to critical analysis than modern Islam.
 She wrote a master's degree on Muslims in Morocco who convert to Christianity.
 She later said that she "wanted to understand how they first could put out the enormous intellectual effort that it takes to escape from one form of brainwashing, only to voluntarily join another religion."

 Rhazoui began her career as a journalist in Morocco working for a weekly paper that was shut down by the regime in 2010.
 She published a number of articles about religious minorities in the journal Le Journal Hebdomadaire, which was banned by the Moroccan government in 2010.
 She is the founder of several organizations, including the pro-democracy, pro-secularism movement MALI, which she co-founded with Ibtissam Lachgar in August 2009.
 She was arrested three times by the Moroccan government for criticizing it.
 One of the crimes for which she was arrested was at a protest picnic in 2009, which then involved her eating lunch in a public park in defiance of the Islamic holy month of Ramadan.
 She was eventually forced into exile in Slovenia.

 She later went to Paris to study, and became a spokeswoman for the feminist organization Ni Putes Ni Soumises ("Neither Whores Nor Submitted [Women]"), for which she worked helping Muslim women in oppressive family relationships.
 At the Sorbonne she studied Arabic, English, and French.